franceskoback/CUTnRUN_local/README.md

 To start with fastqs, use scripts 1 and 2.
 If you already have sorted bedgraphs, skip to the "STARTING FROM 3:" Portion below.
 Else
 1. Run python script one
-2. On first run, you'll need to make a bwa index, so do module load CBI bwa then do  bwa index /wynton/group/gladstone/users/franceskoback/Projects/CUTnRUN/data/index/mm10.fa (where mm10.fa is the reference genome you have downloaded.
-See below step 23 to see an example of how to download this)
+2. On first run, you'll need to make a bwa index, so you'll need to install the bwa software:
+3. Once you have bwa downloaded (typing bwa in command window returns bwa help page) run the following command: **bwa index /wynton/group/gladstone/users/franceskoback/Projects/CUTnRUN/data/index/mm10.fa (where mm10.fa is the reference genome you have downloaded.
+See below step 23 to see an example of how to download this) **
-3.
+4.

 These are run on each set of paired fastqs until you get a list of sorted bedgraphs, then proceed with the steps below.